KiboOst/jeedom_docs/other/Rhasspy/SnowboyCustomMaker/index.md

 It will guide you through recording three wave sample files to later generate your custom wakeword pdml file for Rhasspy (or whatever use snowboy wakeword).

+First you will have free-up access to microphone, so shutdown Rhasspy: `docker stop rhasspy-server`

+Then, run snowboyRecord:

 ```bash
 cd SnowboyCustomMaker
 python3 snowboyRecord.py --wakeword myhotword